San Antonio de Areco, at just an hour and a half north of the Buenos Aires, is the perfect introduction to Argentine rural and gaucho culture.

 You’ll have no shortage of places for a morning cafe con leche or glass of wine at the end of the day.

-Just across the street from La Lechuza is Paseo de Areco.
-This galeria has a few boutique shops selling clothing, candles, and other beautiful knick-knacks.
-Tucked away in the back is Tucano Bistro, another excellent spot for a quiet coffee.
+Paseo de Areco is a nice gallery with a few boutique shops selling clothes, candles, and other beautiful knick-knacks.
+Tucked in the back is Tucano Bistro, an excellent spot for a quiet coffee or merienda.

 Around the corner from all of this, right on the main square, is Raices de Cacao.
-This is my go-to cafe to work the morning away on my laptop.
-I love everything on the menu and I find it very affordable for the quality.
+This is my go-to cafe from.
+I love everything on the menu and I find it to be very affordable for the quality.

 Santo Cafe is 7 blocks from the main square and a popular spot for ladies who lunch.
 Seriously, whenever I go (as a lady catching up with friends) it is full of ladies catching up with friends.

-The space is gorgeous, with a chapel towering over the patio.
+The space is gorgeous, with a chapel in the patio.
+Inside space is limited to just a few tables, so go when it’s nice out to enjoy the patio.
 They also host events like movie nights or wine nights.
-The only downside is that it is the priciest option on this list.
+It’s a beautiful location but its coffee and pastries are pricier than the alternatives on this list.

 Where to Eat in San Antonio de Areco